sodadata/docs/soda-agent/secrets.md

 Use External Secrets Operator (ESO) to integrate your Soda Agent with your secrets manager, such as a Hashicorp Vault, AWS Secrets Manager or Azure Key Vault, and securely reconcile the login credentials that Soda Agent uses for your data sources.

 For example, imagine you use a Hashicorp Vault to store data source login credentials and your security protocol demands frequent rotation of passwords.
-In this situation, the challenge is that apps running in your Kubernetes cluster, like a Soda Agent, need access to those passwords.
+In this situation, the challenge is that apps running in your Kubernetes cluster, like a Soda Agent, need access to the up-to-date passwords.

 To address the challenge, you can set up and configure ESO in your Kubernetes cluster to regularly reconcile externally-stored password values so that your apps always have the credentials they need.
-Doing so subverts the need to manually redeploy a values YAML file with new passwords for apps running in the cluster each time your system refreshes the passwords.
+Doing so obviates the need to manually redeploy a values YAML file with new passwords for apps running in the cluster each time your system refreshes the passwords.

 The current integration of Soda Agent and a secrets manager *does not* yet support the configuration of the Soda Cloud credentials.
 For those credentials, use a tool such as <a href="https://github.com/jkroepke/helm-secrets" target="_blank">helm-secrets</a> or <a href="https://github.com/helmfile/vals" target="_blank">vals</a>.